-Black Friday statistics show that about 57.3% of the in-store Black Friday retail sales included clothing and apparel.
-The situation was similar in 2018 when 57.8% of those shopping in physical stores bought at least one such item.
-As for online Black Friday sales, 56% in 2019, and 49.7% in 2018 were clothing and apparel products.
+Black Friday statistics show that about 56% of the in-store Black Friday retail sales included clothing and apparel.
+The situation was similar in 2019 when some 57.3% of those shopping in physical stores bought at least one such item.
+As for online Black Friday sales, 53% in 2020, and 56% in 2019 were clothing and apparel products.
 Pymnts Black Friday sales results show that both years, these items were top sellers among online shoppers.

-14. More than half of online shoppers bought electronics and appliances on Black Friday.
+14. Less than half of online shoppers bought electronics and appliances on Black Friday.

-Electronics and appliances were the second most popular choice among in-store and online shoppers.
-About 51.6% of internet consumers bought at least one such item and 44.6% of in-store clients did the same.
-Black Friday statistics by year for this segment show that the popularity of these items among in-store shoppers dropped from 48.3% while increasing among online shoppers from 47.4%.
+Electronics and appliances were the second most popular choice among in-store and online shoppers, albeit less popular than in 2019 when over half of internet consumers bought at least one such item.
+Black Friday statistics by year for this segment show that the popularity of these items among both online and in-store shoppers dropped to around 40%.

-15. Grocery items, books, music, sporting goods, and health products are other popular picks for Black Friday.
+15. Jewelry, health products, and gift cards are other popular picks for Black Friday.

 16. Building materials, tools, hardware, auto parts, and automobiles were the least common Black Friday purchases.